-The MA in Creative Practice is designed for students with a background in studio art who seek to deepen their expertise across disciplines such as animation, ceramics, drawing, graphic arts, illustration, painting, performance, photography, printmaking, sound, video, and more.
-The interdisciplinary program is ideal for those who wish to build on studio experience and gain advanced credentials without committing to a terminal degree such as an MFA.
+The MA in Creative Practice is an adaptable, professionally focused program.
+It is designed for students with a background in studio art who seek to deepen their expertise across disciplines such as animation, ceramics, drawing, graphic arts, illustration, painting, performance, photography, printmaking, sound, video, and more.

 Whether you are looking to advance your career in a creative field, prepare your portfolio for further study in an MFA program, or further develop your art practice, the customizable and flexible nature of this program allows you to focus on your areas of interest and achieve your individual goals.
 As part of the program’s core requirements, you’ll complete upper-level studio and liberal arts courses at SMFA at Tufts, located in the Fenway neighborhood of Boston, and the Graduate School of Arts and Sciences.
 Artists will complete a final creative project and participate in a public artist talk.